stanley-gu/standardsCh/chapter.md

 ### JDesigner

-One of the first visualization tools, JDesigner [@Sauro:Omics] implements a traditional way to depict networks (see Figure \ref{Figure:jdesigner}) using a pictorial representation to indicate substances and reactions.
+One of the first visualization tools, JDesigner [@Sauro:Omics] [@sauro:2000] implements a traditional way to depict networks (see Figure
+\ref{Figure:jdesigner}) using a pictorial representation to indicate substances and reactions.
 JDesigner also employs Bezier curves to represent arcs in an attempt to make the diagrams similar to the notation found in many molecular biology text books.
 JDesigner can use Jarnac's extensive simulation capabilities (both ODE and stochastic) via SBW.

-Both JDesigner and Jarnac are open source, and available on Windows [@sauro:2000] [@Sauro:Omics].

 ![Example of JDesigner's visual format\label{Figure:jdesigner}](images/JDesigner1.eps)